djwhsdj/VW-SDK/README.md

 ## Results
 These tables show the computing cycles according to the convolutional layer.

-We set the array size to 512x512, bit precision to 1.
+We set the array size to 512x512.

 ### * VGG13